MarkPearlCoZa/Blog_General/_posts/2016-08-23-Learning-Is-Horrible.md

 ### The Uncanny Valley of a Functional Organization

-*The uncanny valley is a hypothesis in the field of human aesthetics which holds that when human features look and move almost, but not perfectly, like natural human beings, it causes a response of revulsion among human observers.*
+*The uncanny valley is a hypothesis in the field of human aesthetics which holds that when human features look and move almost, but not perfectly, like natural human beings, it causes a response of revulsion among human observers.
+The concept can be extended to other areas as well...*

 <img class="img-responsive" alt="Uncanny valley of a functional valley" src="{{ site.url }}/assets/images/Uncanny-valley-of-a-functional-organization.jpg">